jhuintprog/spring2020/finproj/index.md

 **Due**: Wednesday, May 6th by 11pm

-*Important*: It is likely that we will be updating this project description to add additional information, hints, and clarifications.

 # Hero vs. Minotaur

 In this project, your team will implement a maze game in which the Hero ("@") tries to escape and avoid being captured by the Minotaur ("M").